riaandeventer/task_manager/README.md

 ##### 1.3   Run Program

-If your files copied successfully, there should be a folder ebook_store when you (for windows) enter the >dir command.
+If your files copied successfully, there should be a folder task_manager when you (for windows) enter the >dir command.
 Go to this directory with below command.
 ```
->cd ebook_store
+>cd task_manager
 ```
 Now we can run the program with below command:
 ```